In 1946, what now is WZAP Radio, started as WCYB Radio!

 In 1976 the station was sold to RAM Communications, Inc., R. A. Morris, President.
 RAM Communications still owns and operates WZAP Radio 690.

 In the Spring of 1973, R. A. (Al) Morris was hired as General Manager of WZAP .
 WZAP had always had either a "block" type format or Easy Listening.
 When Morris arrived, he decided to change the format to 100% Country.
 The station thrived on the format until July, 1982.
 After the untimely death of Mr. Ayers in 1975 and after RAM Communications purchased the station, WZAP continued to program the Country format until July, 1982.
 At that time it was announced, by Morris, that a decision had been made to switch to a 100% Christian format.
 WZAP has sucessfully operated as the most powerful Christian station in the Mountain Empire every day since the change was made.

-WZAP thanks the audience, our programmers, and most of all God, for the bountiful blessings we have enjoyed over the years and continue to enjoy every day!
+WZAP thanks our faithful audience, our loyal programmers, some of whom have been on the air with us for over thirty years and most of all God, for the bountiful blessings we have enjoyed .
+We remain committed to sharing the Gospel.